Ford Popular: Ford Popular 100E

 In 1959 the old Popular was replaced by a new version that was in production until 1962.
 Like the previous version it used a superseded Anglia body shell, this time that of the 100E, and it was powered by a strengthened 1172 cc sidevalve engine producing 36 bhp.
 The brakes were now hydraulic with 8 in drums all round.
 The new Popular offered 1,000 mile (1,500 km in metric countries) service intervals, like its predecessor, but it only had 13 grease points as against its predecessor's 23 (or 28 for the pre-war cars).
 The basic model stripped out many fittings from the Anglia but there was a large list of extras available and also a De Luxe version which supplied many as standard.
 126,115 Popular 100Es were built.

 The Motor magazine tested a 100E in 1960 and found it to have a top speed of 69.9 mph, acceleration from 0–50 mph in 19.6 seconds and a fuel consumption of 33.2 mpgimp.
 The test car cost £494 including taxes with a comment that it was the lowest-priced orthodox saloon on the British Market.

 In 1960, the manufacturer's recommended retail price of £494 was equivalent to 26 weeks' worth of the average UK wage.
 The £100 charged in 1935 and the £1,299 charged for the Ford Escort Popular in 1975 both also amounted to 26 weeks' worth of average wage for the years in question.
 In the 1950s, however, the country had been undergoing a period of above average austerity: in 1953 the car's £390 sticker price represented 40 weeks' worth of the average UK wage.

 Popular trim level

 In 1975 the Popular name was revived as a base trim level of the newly released Ford Escort Mk2.
 This model featured a standard 1.1 litre OHV Kent engine, 12-inch wheels with cross ply tyres and drum brakes all round.
 The 1975 Ford Escort Popular was the first Ford to carry the Popular name that also featured a heater as standard equipment.
 The "Popular" trim level proved long-standing across the Ford range, featuring on later Escorts and the Fiesta, from 1980 to 1991.
 A 'Popular Plus' variant was also available.

-Pop Culture references
+In popular culture

 Season 3, Episode 2 of Monty Python's Flying Circus was titled "Mr and Mrs Brian Norris' Ford Popular" leading with a sketch featuring the aforenamed couple and their car which parodied documentaries of famous expeditions.

+A 1960 Popular also appears in the music video for Phil Collins' Take Me Home.